DeTrainNerd/Gauged-A-Wire-Addon/README.md

 ## What Gets added in this mod:

 - Copper wires with gauges from 14 AWG to 2000 MCM (2mm² to 1014mm²)
-- A creative wire with zero resistance and a ludicrous ampacity
+- A creative wire with very little resistance and a ludicrous ampacity
+- Aluminum wires with gauges from 14 AWG to 2000 MCM (2mm² to 1014mm²)

 ## What is soon to be added:

-- Aluminum wires with gauges from 14 AWG to 2000 MCM
 - Crafting Recipes